syselement/ine-notes/ejpt/hostnetwork-penetration-testing/3-metasploit.md

 Windows post exploitation MSF modules can be used to:

-- Enumerate user privileges, logged on users, installed programs, Antiviruses, computers connected to a domain, installed patches, shares
+- Enumerate user privileges, logged-on users, installed programs, antiviruses, computers connected to a domain, installed patches and shares
 - VM check

-🗒️ **Windows Event Logs**, accessed via the `Event Viewer` on Windows, are categorized in:
+🗒️ **Windows Event Logs**, accessed via the `Event Viewer` on Windows, are categorized into:

 - `Application logs` - apps startups, crashes, etc
 - `System logs` - system startups, reboots, etc